stackhpc/ansible-slurm-appliance/docs/openondemand.md

 # Enabling Open OnDemand
 To enable the Open OnDemand server, add single host to the `openondemand` inventory group.
 Generally, this should be a node in the `login` group, as Open OnDemand must be able to access Slurm commands.

-To enable compute nodes for virtual desktops or Jupyter notebook servers (accessed through the Open OnDemand portal), add nodes/groups to the `openondemand_desktop` and `openondemand_jupyter` inventory groups respectively.
+To enable compute nodes for virtual desktops, Jupyter notebooks, RStudio, VSCode, or MATLAB (accessed through the Open OnDemand portal), add nodes/groups to the `openondemand_desktop`, `openondemand_jupyter`, `openondemand_rstudio`, `openondemand_codeserver`, and `openondemand_matlab` inventory groups respectively.
 These may be all or a subset of the `compute` group.

+*Note* that due to licensing, the MATLAB batch connect app only works with a MATLAB distribution already installed on the target site compute nodes, as well as Lmod configured with the correct modulefiles.
+MATLAB app also requires the same TurboVNC and Xfce Desktop software installed for the virtual desktop, so this is included for `openondemand_matlab` groups.
+To enable the MATLAB app, the `openondemand_matlab_partition` must also be defined in group_vars as it is set to `null` by default.

 The above functionality is configured by running the `ansible/portal.yml` playbook.
 This is automatically run as part of `ansible/site.yml`.